 Not only that, it has been chosen as one of the top 10 Most Scenic Marathons in the nation by Runner’s World magazine (Feb.
 96), and the #10 destination marathon in North America, by the Ultimate Guide to Marathons.

 Though small in comparison to the world-famous Honolulu Marathon, the Maui Marathon has developed a reputation over the years as a quality running event.
 This is due in great part to the many volunteers and community support generated, year after year, for this charity fund-raising running event.

-Many Hawaii runners know that the Maui Marathon is one of the three oldest marathons west of the Mississippi River.
+Many Hawaii runners know that the Maui Marathon is the oldest marathon west of the Mississippi River.
 What most people don’t know is that the Maui Marathon originated on Oahu in the early 1940s.
 At that time the event was known as the Hawaiian A.A.U.
 (Amateur Athletic Union) Marathon.
 During the 30s and 40s, Hawaii’s top runner was Norman Tamanaha, who competed successfully on the mainland and was considered one of America’s top marathon athletes.

 Tamanaha’s dream of Olympic competition was cut short by World War II.
 He subsequently became a top coach and race organizer.
 Some time before 1971 he convinced the newly-formed Valley Isle Road Runners to bring the event to Maui.
 In 1971, Oahu runner Johnny Faerber was the winner of the inaugural Norman Tamanaha Marathon.